Introduction to Genetic Engineering – Bacterial Transformation

 In addition to green (pKiwi), BABEC also has a red (pCherry) and orange (pPeach) plasmid.
 Please ask us if you have any questions regarding alternate colors and how to order.
 Also, to teach Bacterial Transformation with Gene Regulation, click here.

 Lesson Resources Student Guide – Download and edit student worksheets to be completed during the Bacterial Transformation Lab.
 Lesson Slides – Articulates with the student guide above and accompanying lesson plans below.
-Lesson Plan – Suggested times for pacing, sequence and activities for the lab.
+Lesson Plan – Suggested times for pacing, sequence and activities.
 Includes vocabulary tool, student reading, and other lesson resources.
 Supplemental Resources – Includes background information, outside articles, videos, and more related to the lab.

 Use the process of bacterial transformation to introduce a fluorescent jellyfish gene into E. coli bacteria